Jurisdiction

 versus decentralized records.
 Handling a Multistate Tax Commission

 audit.
 Conducting audits in an electronic environment.
-The burden

 Problems Session: